 Would you like to take courses for credit, without working toward a degree?
 Consider enrolling as a non-degree seeking student.
-Non-degree students may enroll in as many as two courses per term, up to a total of six courses (18 credits) before declaring a degree program.
+Non-degree students may enroll in as many as two courses per semester, up to a total of four courses (12 credits) before declaring a degree program.

 The application procedure and requirements for non-degree students are the same as those for master's degree students.